AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Known Issues in Aviatrix Release 6.8.1149**

 - **AVX-27716** - An error may show "configuration not up-to-date" while upgrading an old image (kernel versions prior to version 5.4) to 6.8.1149.
 The old image will upgrade despite this error.
-- **AVX-27653** - If you are using software version 6.8.1148 on an outdated gateway image, your Controller could have a memory limitation issue. `Upgrade <https://docs.aviatrix.com/HowTos/gateway-image-migration.html>`_ your gateway images to avoid this issue.

 6.7.1436 (08/16/2022)
 =====================